 How to get to Rum

-Driving is faster (about 3.5 hours without stops), but there are many scenic stops along the way and the road from Fort William to Mallaig – also called Road to the Isles – is one of Scotland’s most scenic drives.
-I recommend arriving in Mallaig in the evening to take the early morning ferry.
+Driving is faster (about 3.5 hours without stops), but there are many scenic stops along the way and the road from Fort William to Mallaig is one of Scotland’s most scenic drives.
+I recommend arriving in Mallaig in the evening before taking an early morning ferry the next day.

 The photo shoes a group of people with camping and cycling equipment boarding the ferry from the Isle of Rum to Mallaig in Scotland.